 I have worked in private practice for around ten years, valuing the freedom this gives from the restrictive policies sometimes imposed in institutional counselling settings.

 People of any gender are welcome to work with me.
 My clients have ranged in age from mid-teens to eighty years plus, and have come from a variety of socio-economic backgrounds, sexual orientations, and personal belief systems.
 You can read about the sorts of issues these people were concerned about by clicking here.
 The majority of my clients self-refer, though some are signposted to me by their GP or other healthcare professional, by their Employee Assistance Programme (EAP) provider, or by word-of-mouth.

 Code of Professional Conduct:

-Ethical standards are important in promoting safe and professional counselling and psychotherapy practices.
-As a full, registered member of BACP I abide by their code of conduct which is designed to support a professional level of service that is in the best interests of clients, and the public at large.
+Access the British Association of Counselling and Psychotherapy (BACP) code of professional conduct: here .
+Ethical standards are important in promoting safe and professional counselling and psychotherapy practices and as a fully registered member of BACP I abide by their code of conduct which is designed to support a professional level of service that is in the best interests of clients, and the public at large.